-For a US-based company looking to cooperate with a remote team, these are all important questions to consider.
+For a US-based company looking to cooperate with or delegate to a remote team, these are all important questions.
 In this article, we’ll try to help you understand delegation to Eastern Europe better by answering these questions and addressing the major concerns Western companies have when dealing with Eastern Europe-based companies.
 You might be surprised to learn that Eastern Europe may be the best location to look for cost-effective remote development teams, and we’ll be making a case for it here.

 1. The Nature of Competition and Ease of Talent Acquisition